realmaster42/EverybodyEditsProtocol/README.md

 > Value indicating whether the player is now in moderator mode.

 ### <a id="rm-muted">"muted"</a>
-Occurs when you successfully muted or un-umted someone.
+Occurs when you muted or un-umted a player.

 `[0] Integer` Player Id
 > The player's identifier.